RShergold/wave/README.md

 So if you're using Flash Builder you may have to create a new project in your SDK and drop the code in.

-I wrote the script by peicing together bits of other code as a learning exercise.
+I wrote the script by piecing together bits of other code as a learning exercise.
 If you want a more concise version take a look at
 [Fumio Nonaka's post](http://www.adobe.com/devnet/flash/articles/flcs5_features_microphone_event.html).